- Founder of the National Action Network

 Sharpton subsequently explained that while his use of the word “homos” may have been “irresponsible,” it “is not a homophobic term”

-The Kean College speech also featured Sharpton explaining that America’s founders consisted of “the worst criminals, the rejects they sent from Europe ... to the colonies.”
+The Kean College speech also featured Sharpton explaining that America’s founders consisted of “the worst criminals, the rejects they sent from Europe … to the colonies.”
 “So [if] some cracker,” he continued, “come and tell you ‘Well, my mother and father blood go back to the Mayflower,’ you better hold you pocket.
 That ain’t nothing to be proud of, that means their forefathers was crooks.”
-Sharpton later defended his use of the word “cracker,” calling it merely a “colloquial term used to describe a certain kind of bigot, who hates both blacks and Jews.”
-“It’s certainly not a racist term and certainly not an anti-Semitic term,” said Sharpton, “because a cracker hates Jews and blacks.”
+Sharpton later defended his use of the word “cracker,” calling it merely a colloquial term used to describe a certain kind of equal-opportunity bigot: “It’s certainly not a racist term and certainly not an anti-Semitic term,” said Sharpton, “because a cracker hates [both] Jews and blacks.”